enspiral/handbook/about.md

 * give everyone the same context as the core team
 * what can be changed, what requires a loomio decision
 * pull requests via github

+# Scope

+Who is this for?
+* contributers
+* members
+* Ops
+* replicator

+This is focused on foundation